-With Presta valves you first have to undo the small knurled nut a little and press it in carefully until air starts to escape.
+You first have to undo the small knurled nut a little and depress it carefully until air starts to escape.
 With this valve type it may happen that the valve body is not screwed in properly and that air leaks out slowly.
 Check the seat of the valve body in its stem.